General RES Admissions Questions:

 No, we do not offer January admission.
 We admit students for September program starts only.

-Note: If deemed appropriate by your supervisor(s) and RES Graduate Advisor, it is possible to transfer from one RES master's degree program to the other after your program has started (i.e., transfer from RES MA to the RES MSc program, or vice versa).
+Note: If deemed appropriate by your supervisor(s) and the RES Graduate Advisor, it is possible to transfer from one RES master's degree program to the other after your program has started (i.e., transfer from RES MA to the RES MSc program, or vice versa).

 For further information on what degree requirements you need to apply to the RES program, please see these links: